Dnipro: Politics

-By the time of the October 2020 Ukrainian local elections, support for Zelenskyy's party had collapsed: it won just 8.7 percent of the vote for the city council.
-The Euromaidan trajectory was represented instead by Filatov's Proposition (the "Party of Mayors"), with 60 percent of the popular vote against 30 percent for the pro-Russian the Opposition Platform – For Life.
+By the time of the October 2020 Ukrainian local elections, support for Zelenskyy's party had collapsed: it won just 8.7 per cent of the vote for the Dnipro City Council.
+The Euromaidan trajectory was represented instead by Filatov's Proposition (the "Party of Mayors"), with 60 per cent of the popular vote against 30 per cent for the pro-Russian the Opposition Platform – For Life.

 Geography

 The city is built mainly upon both banks of the Dnieper, at its confluence with the Samara River.
 In the loop of a major meander, the Dnieper changes its course from the north west to continue southerly and later south-westerly through Ukraine, ultimately passing Kherson, where it finally flows into the Black Sea.

 Nowadays both the north and south banks play home to a range of industrial enterprises and manufacturing plants.
 The airport is located about 15 km south-east of the city.

 The centre of the city is constructed on the right bank which is part of the Dnieper Upland, while the left bank is part of the Dnieper Lowland.
 The old town is situated atop a hill that is formed as a result of the river's change of course to the south.
 The change of river's direction is caused by its proximity to the Azov Upland located southeast of the city.

 One of the city's streets, Akademik Yavornitskyi Prospekt, links the two major architectural ensembles of the city and constitutes an important thoroughfare through the centre, which along with various suburban radial road systems, provides some of the area's most vital transport links for both suburban and inter-urban travel.